 Here is another salad I had to try out so I took it to another potluck we had this month.
 I love taking layered salads to potlucks.
 You can make them ahead of time and they look pretty.
 Then you just mix it up when it’s time to serve.
-This one was simple to make, not a whole lot of ingredients.
+This layered pasta salad was simple to make, not a whole lot of ingredients.
 Plus it was very yummy.
 When I think of pasta salads, I usually think of salads made with an Italian/ oil and vinegar type dressing.
 I loved the creamy ranch flavor of this one.
-I found this one in my Summer issue of Food & Family from Kraft.
+I found this layered pasta salad in my Summer issue of Food & Family from Kraft.

 - 3 cups uncooked medium shell pasta, cooked, drained